Jakeii/woocommerce-pesapal/README.md

-# Pesapal Plugin for Woocommerce beta - Version 2.1.1
+# Pesapal Plugin for Woocommerce - Version 2.1.1

 Simple and easy to use plugin for pesapal.com payment gateway.